-But Us is far from just being bleakly introspective.
-It continues the now well-established Gabriel motif of mixing high technology (William Orbit supplies programming in places) with decidedly analogue contributions from musicians from West Africa, Egypt and Armenia.
-Reunited with Daniel Lanois as co-producer, Peter extends the hand of collaboration to Led Zep’s John Paul Jones, Brian Eno, Peter Hammill and Sinead O’Connor.
+The album also continued the now well-established Gabriel motif of mixing high technology with decidedly analogue contributions from musicians from West Africa, Egypt and Armenia.
+Reunited with Daniel Lanois as co-producer, Peter extends the hand of collaboration to Led Zeppelin’s John Paul Jones, Brian Eno, Peter Hammill and Sinead O’Connor.